 Gone are the days when people would erroneously dial wrong numbers only to face the music from the other end.
-It was an age of dial-up rotary phones, and there was a psychology behind dialing wrong numbers.
-But today, your smartphone saves thousands of entries and you have to select the right person to make a call.
+It was an age of dial-up rotary phones, and there was the psychology behind dialing wrong numbers.
+However, today, your smartphone saves thousands of entries, and you have to select the right person to make a call.

 How to See Full Name and Email Address of Recipients in Mac Mail App

 Step #1.
 Launch the Mail app → Open Mail menu → Click on Preferences.